-ICANN's Bylaws can generally be changed by resolution of the Board with a two-third majority.
-The CCWG-Accountability proposes revising ICANN's Bylaws to establish a set of Fundamental Bylaws, which would hold special protections and can only be changed with 75% approval from the Board, based on prior approval by the community (see Power #3, above).
-The CCWG-Accountability recommends that following items have the status of Fundamental Bylaws:
+ICANN's Bylaws actually can generally be changed by resolution of the Board with a two-third majority.
+The CCWG-Accountability proposes revising ICANN's Bylaws to establish a set of Fundamental Bylaws, which would hold special protections and can only be changed with 75% approval from the Board, based on prior approval by the Community (see Power #3, above).
+The proposed Fundamental Bylaws include the following:

-- The Mission, Commitments, and Core Values - The Independent Review Process - The six community powers - The manner in which Fundamental Bylaws can be amended - The community mechanism as the Sole Member Model - The IANA Function Review and the Customer Standing Committee, and any other requirements from the CWG-Stewardship.
+- The Mission, Commitments, and Core Values - The Independent Review Process - The six community powers - The manner in which Fundamental Bylaws can be amended - The Community Mechanism as the Sole Member Model - The IANA Function Review and the Customer Standing Committee, and any other requirements from the CWG-Stewardship.